-The focus of the resume assignment is readability, effective design, and adaptation to audience expectations.
-If you make up a few details in your resume, that's okay.
-However, if you're just starting your college education and have little work experience, try using the techniques and suggestions here to create a resume that represents your current skills, abilities, and background.
-Developing a decent-looking resume based on what you are now is a challenge that you have to deal with at some point — so why not now?
+A resume should be easily readable, effectively designed, and adapted to audience expectations.
+If you are taking a technical writing course, your instructor may be okay with your making up a few details in your resume to represent what you'll be when you graduate.
+However, if you're just starting your college education and have little work experience, why not try using the techniques and suggestions here to create a resume that represents your current skills, abilities, and background?
+Developing a decent-looking resume based on what you are now is a challenge that you have to deal with at some point—so why not now?

 Before personal computers, people used one resume for varied kinds of employment searches.
 However, with less expensive desktop publishing and high-quality printing, people sometimes rewrite their resumes for every new job they go after.
 For example, a person who seeks employment both with a community college and with a software-development company would use two different resumes.
 The contents of the two might be roughly the same, but the organization, format, and emphases would be quite different.